Julian-Guillo/fullstackopen/README.md

-# fullstackopen
+# Full stack course

-Repo to upload all the exercises and projects I complete in the https://fullstackopen.com/ course
+Here I will add all the exercises I complete form the fantastics full stack open [course](https://fullstackopen.com/) from the University of Helsinki.